LGFae/swww/README.md

 Finally, to get a feel for what you can do with some shell scripting, check out the 'example_scripts' folder.
 It can help you get started.

-## Caveats/Limitations

-I had a glorious name when I started this project, but alas, I couldn't quite get there, here are some issues with it:

- - Despite trying my best to make this as resource efficient as possible, **memory usage seems to increase a little bit with every new image openned**.
- Strangenly, it also seems that openning the same image again will *not* increase usage further.
-It shouldn't be a big issue unless you want to go through all images in a huge directory (say, 100+ images).
-Note that, after going through it once, memory usage should more or less stabilize.
-See https://github.com/Horus645/swww/issues/4 for some extra details.
- - If the daemon exits in an unexpected way (for example, if you send SIGKILL to force its shutdown), it will leave a `swww.socket` file behind in `$XDG_RUNTIME_DIR` (or `/tmp/swww` if it isn't set).
-If you want to reinitialize the daemon, you will have to remove that file first.

 ## About new features